influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/custom-functions.md

 ## Functions that manipulate pipe-forwarded data
 Most Flux functions manipulate data pipe-forwarded into the function.
-In order for a custom function to process pipe-forwarded data, one of the function parameters must capture the input tables using the `<-` pipe expression.
+In order for a custom function to process pipe-forwarded data, one of the function parameters must capture the input tables using the `<-` pipe-receive expression.

 In the example below, the `tables` parameter is assigned to the `<-` expression, which represents all data pipe-forwarded into the function.